NARENDRA1998KUMAR/Corona-Pandemic-Live-update/README.md

 # Corona-Pandemic-Live-update

-Having refrence from geeks for geeks i have came across a beautiful python code using the request and soup libraries by which you can easily fetch live updates of corona cases in india across various states using python .
+Having refrence from gfg i have came across a beautiful python code using the request and soup libraries by which you can easily fetch live updates of corona cases in india across various states using python .
 The libraries that you need to install are :